The Climb

 I often found that while manuals and checklists were easy and quick to use, reading behaviors, observations and student input (what they shared with me as a reader to another reader), were what informed instructional decisions best.

-Asides from learning how to read, students also learned how to extend this experience as an invitation to others.
+Aside from learning how to read, students also learned how to extend this experience as an invitation to others.
 After all, everyone has a right to read.

 (Check out ILA's Children's Rights to Read here).

-This, I found, not only empowered students as readers but reflected the nature of an environment that supported equity in accessing literature.
+This, I found, not only empowered students as readers but also reflected the nature of an environment that supported equity in accessing literature.

-Transitioning from becoming readers and writers to becoming advocates of reading and writing is ultimately the goal for our students during guided support.
+Transitioning from becoming readers and writers to becoming advocates of reading and writing is ultimately the goal for our students during guided reading and writing support.
 What does this mean?
 Well, it means that selection of books in bookshelves are made in partnership with your students; it means that while the state and those who write curriculum guide the direction in what students should learn, that we also allow a space for our students to share what it is that they want to learn; and last it means that the learning and teaching is done collaboratively between both you and your students.

 Final casual thoughts-

-Also remember that guided support in literacy is two-fold.
+Also, remember that guided support in literacy is two-fold.
 It is not only about coaching a child in becoming literate, but opening their literary hearts to falling in love with literacy and sharing all that it has to offer with others.

 Exemplary teachers suggest that teaching cannot be packaged.
 Exemplary teaching is responsive to children's needs not regurgitation of a common script.